aws/aws-cdk/packages/aws-cdk-lib/aws-events/README.md

 });
 ```

-The "anything but" matchers also support rest parameters.
+The "anything but" matchers allow you to specify multiple arguments.
 For example:

 ```ts
 const rule = new events.Rule(this, 'rule', {